brianoflondon/hive-nectar/docs/configuration.rst

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
     steem = Steem()
     print(steem.config.items())

 Keys can be added and changed like they are for regular dictionaries.

-If you don't want to load the :class:`beem.steem.Steem` class, you can load the configuration directly by using:
+If you don't want to load the :class:`nectar.steem.Steem` class, you can load the configuration directly by using:

 .. code-block:: python

-    from beem.storage import configStorage as config
+    from nectar.storage import configStorage as config

-It is also possible to access the configuration with the commandline tool `beempy`:
+It is also possible to access the configuration with the commandline tool `nectar-cli`:

 .. code-block:: bash

-    beempy config
+    nectar-cli config

 API node URLs
 -------------

-The default node URLs which will be used when  `node` is  `None` in :class:`beem.steem.Steem` class is stored in `config["nodes"]` as string.
+The default node URLs which will be used when  `node` is  `None` in :class:`nectar.steem.Steem` class is stored in `config["nodes"]` as string.
 The list can be get and set by:

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
     steem = Steem()
     node_list = steem.get_default_nodes()
     node_list = node_list[1:] + [node_list[0]]
     steem.set_default_nodes(node_list)

-beempy can also be used to set nodes:
+nectar-cli can also be used to set nodes:

 .. code-block:: bash

-        beempy set nodes wss://steemd.privex.io
+        nectar-cli set nodes wss://steemd.privex.io
-        beempy set nodes "['wss://steemd.privex.io', 'wss://gtg.steem.house:8090']"
+        nectar-cli set nodes "['wss://steemd.privex.io', 'wss://gtg.steem.house:8090']"

 The default nodes can be reset to the default value.
 When the first node does not answer, steem should be set to the offline mode.
 This can be done by:

 .. code-block:: bash

-        beempy -o set nodes ""
+        nectar-cli -o set nodes ""

 or

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
     steem = Steem(offline=True)
     steem.set_default_nodes("")